Differential gene expression

 ranking genes

-finished (0:00:01)
+finished (0:00:03)

-Plot as violins for those two groups.
+Plot as violins for those two groups, or across all the clusters.

 sc.pl.rank_genes_groups_violin(adata, groups='1', n_genes=10)